kcp-dev/kcp/docs/content/concepts/registering-kubernetes-clusters-using-syncer.md

 Syncer will start synchronizing the resources in this `APIExport` as long as the `SyncTarget` has compatible API schemas.

-To see if a certain resource is synchronized by the syncer, you can check the state of the `syncedResources` in `SyncTarget` status.
+To see if a certain resource is synchronized by the syncer, you can check the `state` of the `syncedResources` in `SyncTarget` status:

+- `Pending` state indicates the syncer has not report compatibility of the resource.
+- `Accepted` state indicates  the resource schema is compatible and can be synced by syncer.
+- `Incompatible` state indicates the resource schema is incompatible with the physical cluster schema.

 ### Bind workspaces to the Location Workspace

-After the `SyncTarget` is ready, switch to any workspace containing some workloads that you want to sync to this `SyncTarget`, and run
+After the `SyncTarget` is ready, switch to any workspace containing some workloads that you want to sync to this `SyncTarget`, and run:

 ```sh
 kubectl kcp bind compute <workspace of synctarget>